spotify/HubFramework/documentation/Component programming guide.md

 Once your component has started to render a model for which a UI state was previously saved, the framework will call `restoreUIState:` on your component with the saved state, allowing the component to restore it.

-Thanks to this API, you can hide the fact that components are reused for your users, as from their perpsective it will look like the component was there all along.
+Thanks to this API, you can hide the fact that components are reused for your users, as from their perspective it will look like the component was there all along.

 ## Integrating a component with the framework